Loan Product

 - Asset is stabilized with 12+ months of trailing operating history.

-- You're refinancing out of bridge, construction, or maturing CMBS.
+- You are refinancing out of bridge, construction, or maturing CMBS.

-- You want higher leverage than a life co will give (CMBS).
+- You want higher leverage than a life company will give (CMBS).

-- You want the cheapest fixed rate available and you're okay with lower leverage (life co).
+- You want the cheapest fixed rate available and you are okay with lower leverage (life company).

-- All major asset classes: multifamily, office, retail, industrial, hotel, mixed use
+- All major asset classes: multifamily, office, retail, industrial, hospitality, mixed use

 - Long fixed terms (15 to 25 years) through life cos